bijoyanupam/frontend-starter-kit/README.md

 - Autoprefixer: Check the browserslist file.
 For options, check [browserslist options](https://github.com/ai/browserslist#config-file)

 ## Note
 - EditorConfig helps developers define and maintain consistent coding styles between different editors and IDEs.
 For more, please visit: [EditorConfig](http://editorconfig.org/).
 A .editorconfig file is included with this project.
-Please use it for linting to work correcttly.
+Please use these configurations for linting to work correctly.
 - JSBeautify tool is supported with .jsbeautifyrc file.
 Most of the editors and IDEs has extension support.
 For more, read [JSBeautifier](http://jsbeautifier.org/).